 The CBC’s work is built on the foundation of four intersecting pillars: Access to Health Care, Emotional Wellbeing, Food as Health and Exercise is Medicine.
 These pillars are designed to provide care for uninsured and underinsured; to reach residents of the Greater Houston area needing low-cost care; to support the existing infrastructure of non-profit clinics and federally qualified health centers; to address mental and behavioral care services through innovative access points; to work against food insecurity and physical inactivity; and to educate individuals and their families on how to access the services needed by and available to them.

 In 2020, Memorial Hermann began utilizing the Maternal Early Warning System (MEWS), an initiative of the Texas Collaborative for Healthy Mothers and Babies (TCHMB).
 MEWS is a tool medical practitioners use to facilitate timely recognition, diagnosis and treatment of critical illness, including hypertension hemorrhage and sepsis, in pregnant and postpartum women.
-“We know that African American women have a higher rate of maternal morbidity and mortality, and we’re using this tool to prevent complications before they occur and to expedite treatment when they do occur,” says Dr. Regan.
+Memorial Hermann is using this tool to prevent complications and to expedite treatment when they do occur.

 “Implicit bias” is a term used to describe a bias or prejudice that is present but not consciously held or recognized.
 In 2020, over 200 Memorial Hermann affiliated pediatricians and other physician groups completed a course designed to help them define implicit bias, understand the relationship between health inequity and implicit bias, and develop strategies to reduce implicit bias.
 In addition, Memorial Hermann is utilizing the March of Dimes “Breaking Through Bias in Maternity Care” implicit bias training course to help obstetricians recognize and remedy implicit bias in maternity care settings.